Multiple-barrel firearm: Pepperbox

 A pepper-box gun or "pepperbox revolver" has three or more barrels revolving around a central axis, and gets the name from its resemblance to the household pepper shakers.
-It has existed in all ammunition systems: matchlock, wheellock, flintlock, snaplock, caplock, pinfire, rimfire, and centerfire.
-They were popular in North America from the 1830s until the American Civil War, but the concept was introduced much earlier.
+It has existed in all ammunition systems: matchlock, wheellock, flintlock, caplock, pinfire, rimfire, and centerfire.
+They were popular firearms in North America from the 1830s until the 1860s, during the American Civil War, but the concept was introduced much earlier.
 After each shot, the user manually rotates a next barrel into alignment with the hammer mechanism, and each barrel needs to be reloaded and maintained individually.

 In the 15th century, there were design attempts to have several single-shot barrels attached to a stock, being fired individually by means of a match.
 Around 1790, pepperboxes were built on the basis of flintlock systems, notably by Nock in England and "Segallas" in Belgium.
-These weapons building on the success of the earlier two-barrel turnover pistols, were fitted with three, four or seven barrels.
-These early pepperboxes were manually rotated.
+These weapons were built on the success of the earlier two-barrel turnover pistols, which were fitted with three to seven barrels.
+These early pepperboxes had to be manually rotated by hand.

 The invention of the percussion cap building on the innovations of the Rev. Alexander Forsyth's patent of 1807 (which ran until 1821), and the Industrial Revolution allowed pepperbox revolvers to be mass-produced, making them more affordable than the early handmade guns previously only seen in possessions of the rich.
 Examples of these early weapons are the American three-barrel Manhattan pistol, the English Budding (probably the first English percussion pepperbox) and the Swedish Engholm.
 Most percussion pepperboxes have a circular flange around the rear of the cylinder to prevent the capped nipples being accidentally fired if the gun were to be knocked while in a pocket, or dropped and to protect the eyes from cap fragments.

-Samuel Colt owned a revolving three-barrel matchlock musket from British India, and an eight-barrel pepperbox shotgun was designed in 1967 but never went into production.
+Samuel Colt owned a revolving three-barrel matchlock musket from British India, and an eight-barrel pepperbox shotgun was designed in 1967, but never went into production.